 With a Cool Camping Certificate of Excellence, The Old Vicarage Campsite is three acres of grass meadows sandwiched between the River Yare and River Bure, where the owner Bernie is passionate about good old-fashioned camping.

-Fire pits are a popular feauture here, with the owner providing a ‘Bernie’ brazier and actively encouraging people to light a camp fire as a integral part of their camping experience.
+Fire pits are a popular feature here, with the owner providing a ‘Bernie’ brazier and actively encouraging people to light a campfire as an integral part of their camping experience.
 Bring on the marshmallows!

-The enviable position means the nature reserves of the Broads, the lively town of Great Yarmouth and historic Norwich are all within easy reach.
+The enviable position means the nature reserves of the Broads, the lively town of Great Yarmouth and historic Norwich are all within easy reach, making this a great spot for your next Norfolk visit.

 Camping & Touring

-The Old Vicarage is a tent only site.
+The Old Vicarage is a tent-only site.
 As long as your roof is made of fabric, you’ll be able to pitch here.
-Caravans, campevans, motorhomes and trailer tents are not accepted and cars are parked in the field next door – with wheelbarrows provided for you to move all your gear!
+Caravans, campervans, motorhomes and trailer tents are not accepted and cars are parked in the field next door – with wheelbarrows provided for you to move all your gear!

 The approach is refreshing – pitch where you like, with as many tents as you want (within reason obvs!) all for one flat rate regardless of holidays or high seasons.
 There are no extras or hidden costs.

-Sanitary (eco-friendly composting toilets) and dish washing facilities are basic, but clean and do the job!
-You’ll also find hot showers, drinking water taps, rubbish and recycling bins, a USB charging point and a freezer for re-freezing ice-blocks.
-There is no electric hook up on site.
+Sanitary (eco-friendly composting toilets) and dishwashing facilities are basic, but clean and do the job!
+You’ll also find hot showers, drinking water taps, rubbish and recycling bins, a USB charging point and a freezer for re-freezing ice blocks.
+There is no electric hook-up on site – it saves you from taking loads of electrical kit you just don’t need!

 Fully furnished classic canvas bell tents and simple wooden pods provide self-catering accommodation.